abdrahmansoltan/Learning-Notes/React/04-Redux.md

 Redux already has "**async function** middleware", called the Redux "Thunk" middleware.

-- It allows the application to fire actions, and these actions don't have to flow in the redux-default-data-flow **in a syncronous way** but instead it (read from the store or dispatch actions within the middleware) **in an asyncronous way**
+- It allows the application to fire actions, and these actions don't have to flow in the redux-default-data-flow **in a synchronous way** but instead it (read from the store or dispatch actions within the middleware) **in an asynchronous way**
 - it receives `async-actions` in the form of `functions`
   - Redux takes the function and passes into it a `dispatch` as a parameter
   - now we can dispatch new actions in this Thunk, so that we can abstract some logic in the Thunk and so that Actions can be dispatched outside the component